o-jasper/o-jasper.github.io/presentation/bitvote/bitvote.md

 NOTES: I am jasper den Ouden, will be talking about bitvote.

+In order introduce bitvote, i'll start with the reasons the idea sprung up.

 ## What the internet used to be

 * Wide open to new companies